Replenio Help Center

 Migrating from Stocky

-Step 1: Export your Stocky data (before August 31, 2026)
+Step 2: Copy out what Stocky never exported (before August 31, 2026)

 Step 4: Set up your workflow